Epping to Chatswood rail link: Earlier proposals

-There have been proposals for a railway between Sydney's North Shore and the Main Northern lines since September 1920, when John Bradfield's plans were put forward for a railway between St Leonards and Eastwood.
+There were proposals for a railway between Sydney's North Shore and the Main Northern lines since September 1920, when John Bradfield's plans were put forward for a railway between St Leonards and Eastwood.
 The proposed route was via the present Parklands Avenue in Lane Cove to the head of Burns Bay, across the Lane Cove River near the present-day public school at North Ryde, and terminated about 20 chain north of Eastwood station.
 After political moves, and potential engineering difficulties with hills south of Eastwood station in the 1930s, the terminus was changed to Epping, where the line became known as the "Epping-St Leonards Railway".
 To this end, the State Government resumed several of the estate houses in Epping around the present-day Brigg and Albuera Roads for a track to loop the line into the main line and terminate the trains at Epping.
 When voters in neighbouring Eastwood then complained, the line was proposed to link south of Eastwood, use island platforms at Eastwood and then link to Epping.

 In 1929, local real estate agents promoted land sales along the railway line at Epping in preparation for the construction of the line.
 They called the area "Epping Junction", on account of the station being a junction between the Epping-St Leonards Line and the Main Northern Line.
 A new island platform was also built in preparation for the terminus of the new line.
 The track was to be in the middle of the two Main Northern line platforms, and until the 1970s still existed as a terminating line.

 The effects of the Great Depression, however, soon meant that the line would not be economically feasible, and despite protests by local residents and the local member, Major Shand, the project was abandoned.
-In its place, a road was built between St Leonards and Epping, which is the current Epping Road.
+In its place, a road was built between St Leonards and Epping, which forms the current Epping Road.
 The land sales were a complete failure, and the lots around the railway were not sold until the 1950s and 1960s.

 It was not until the 1990s that plans for the line were resurrected.
 An original proposal to run from Westmead to St Leonards, via Epping was considered, but in 1998 the Parramatta Rail Link was announced as part of the NSW Government's Action for Transport 2010 plan.
 The line was to run from Chatswood through Epping to Parramatta, partially travelling along the underutilised Carlingford surface line which would be expanded from single-track to dual-track.
 This proposal included optional stations at Delhi Road and UTS Kuring-gai and would be served by eight services an hour.
 Construction was planned to commence in late 1999, with the line to open in 2006.